Kléber Ramos

 Kléber Ramos da Silva (born 24 August 1985) is a Brazilian cyclist, who currently rides for Brazilian amateur team Unifunvic Pindamondangadaba.

 Career

 Ramos rode the road race at the 2016 Olympic Games in Rio de Janeiro, but a few days after the race it was revealed that he had tested positive for doping in a pre-games test.

 Doping case

-On 12 August 2016 the UCI announced that Ramos was provisionally suspended after a doping sample of his from 31 July 2016 had been found positive for CERA.
-He was later given a four-year ban, and is suspended until August 2020.
+On 12 August 2016, the UCI announced that Ramos was provisionally suspended after a doping sample of his from 31 July 2016 had been found positive for CERA.
+He was later given a four-year ban, his suspension lasting until August 2020.